romac/react-sortable/README.md

 ```

-### Sort Method
+### OnSortUpdate Method
-It's your job to supply the SortableItem component with a sort method so you can control how you want to update the overall state of the application.
+It's your job to supply the SortableItem component with an `onSortUpdate` method so you can control how you want to update the overall state of the application.

-The sort method recieves two arguments, an array that explains the current order in a group of SortableItems, and the key/id of the node currently being dragged.
+The `onSortUpdate` method recieves two arguments, an array that explains the current order in a group of SortableItems, and the key/id of the node currently being dragged.

 ## SortableItem Properties

-Apart from the sort method, there are a few other properties that can be passed to a SortableItem component:
+Apart from the `onSortUpdate` method, there are a few other properties that can be passed to a SortableItem component:

 ### Required properties

 - key (integer) | Used internally be react but also by react-sortable to maintain sorting order
 - array (items) | The list of items to render
-- dragging (number) | The index of the item currently being dragged
 - item (object) | The value/label inside the component

 ### Optional properties

+- dragging (number) | The key/id of the node currently being dragged
 - tagName (string) | Default: LI, the HTML element the component will output
 - className (string) | A string of one or multiple CSS classes
 - style (object) | Inline styles